"Entertaining, Thoughtful Expose"

 The subject matter of ALMOST FAMOUS makes it a problematic movie for family audiences, however.
 Crowe may not concentrate on the sleazier aspects of the life of a rock and roll star, including the foul language, and his primary interest may be the redemptive aspects of his story, but there are enough objectionable elements to give parents second thoughts about allowing their teenagers to see ALMOST FAMOUS.
 For example, although the 15-year-old rock journalist retains his mother’s moral integrity, in one scene he does eventually succumb to the sexual temptations on the rock tour.
 Such an incident may indeed have happened to Crowe in real life, but teenage sexuality, no matter how “tastefully” portrayed, is very dangerous to depict on screen, even if you make it very clear that it is a bad thing.
 Crowe does not, in fact, make that clear, but the rest of the movie implies that the rampant drug and sex on a rock tour is not conducive to having healthy relationships with other people.

+ALMOST FAMOUS is about screenwriter and director Cameron Crowe’s days as a 15-year-old rock journalist for Rolling Stone magazine.
+The protagonist, 15-year-old William Miller, lives with his single mother, but is smart enough to be nearing his high-school graduation.
+Against her better judgment, William’s mother allows him to go on a lucrative assignment from the prestigious Rolling Stone magazine, to tour with a new band called Stillwater.
+For the most part, William retains his mother’s sense of moral integrity and develops close friendships with the lead guitarist and a young female groupie.
+In the process, William comes of age, dark truths are revealed, and everyone learns some life lessons.
 The subject matter of ALMOST FAMOUS is problematic, but the director, Cameron Crowe, does not focus on the sleazier aspects of the wild life of a rock band, including the strong foul language.
 He is more interested in the redemptive aspects of his movie.
 In fact, the most important lesson William learns is that having moral integrity is better than trying to be “cool” like the rock stars he idolizes.
 Ultimately, ALMOST FAMOUS is a very entertaining, insightful piece, which is marred by some very objectionable elements